pjreddie/vision-hw2/README.md

 ![panorama](figs/easy_panorama.jpg)

 Try out some of the other panorama creation in `trypanorama.py`.
+If you stitch together multiple images you should turn off the `if` statement in `panorama_image` that marks corners and draws inliers.

-## 3.7 Map images to a cylinder to stitch larger field-of-view panoramas ##
+## Extra Credit ##

 Mapping all the images back to the same coordinates is bad for large field-of-view panoramas, as discussed in class.
 Implement `image cylindrical_project(image im, float f)` to project an image to cylindrical coordinates and then unroll it.
 Then stitch together some very big panoramas.
 Send in your favorite.
 Use your own images if you want!

-## Extra Credit ##
+## More Extra Credit ##

 Map images to spherical coordinates and stitch together a really big panorama!
 Will parts of it be upside-down??

 ## 4. Turn it in ##

-Turn in your `harris_image.c`, `panorama_image.c`, and some good panoramas you generated on canvas under Assignment 2.
+Turn in your `harris_image.c`, `panorama_image.c`, any changes you made to `trypanorama.py` and some good panoramas you generated on canvas under Assignment 2.